mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 WriteResult({ "writeError" : { "code" : 10107, "errmsg" : "not master" } })
 ```

 So far we've covered how *reads and writes work in a replica set* when it's healthy.
 In the interest of learning how *replica sets handle crisis*, we're going to break a few things.
 First, we're going to *shut this node off*.
-Now when we connect back to the *replica set, we run rs.status()* we can see that the *node we shut down is no longer reachable from the primary*.
+Now when we connect back to the *replica set, we run rs.status()* we can see that the *node we shut down is no longer reachable from the primary - "stateStr" : "(not reachable/healthy)"*.

 ```javascript
 // Shutting down the server (on both secondary nodes)